neurodroid/stimfit/doc/sphinx/stfio/index.rst

 :Author: Christoph Schmidt-Hieber
 :Date:  |today|

 The stfio Python module allows to read and write data in common electrophysiology formats without running Stimfit.
-Build instructions for GNU/Linux can be found in :doc:`/linux_install_guide/moduleonly`, instructions for OS X are described in :doc:`/osx_install_guide/moduleonly`.
+Build instructions for GNU/Linux can be found in :doc:`/linux_install_guide/moduleonly`.

 The central object in the stfio module is called a *Recording*.
 There are two ways to construct a *Recording*: You can either read it in from a file, or you can build it up from scratch using NumPy arrays.